-CHARLOTTE RAYMOND / SCIENCE PHOTO LIBRARY CHARLOTTE RAYMOND / SCIENCE PHOTO LIBRARY
+CHARLOTTE RAYMOND / SCIENCE PHOTO LIBRARY.
+CHARLOTTE RAYMOND / SCIENCE PHOTO LIBRARY.

-Experimental work in agrigenetics showing young seedlings, developed from tissue cultures, & now growing in culture medium in test tubes.
+Experimental work in agrigenetics showing young seedlings, developed from tissue cultures, & now growing in culture medium in a petri dish.
 Tissue culture involves the growing of isolated plant cells, or a single cell, taken from almost any part of the parent plant.
 These cells are reared under controlled conditions in a sterile growth medium.
 Whole plants can often be regenerated from tissue cultures.
 This technique enables prolific & rapid propagation of some plants, proving useful to commercial growers.
 It has been used to free crops of virus infection, since the virus does not penetrate certain tissue.

 Model release not required.
 Property release not required.